epsilonfunction/sportsbetarb/README.md

 Step 2:
 pip install -r requirements.txt

+    2a.
+Dev Note: requirements.txt generated with:

+    pipreqs ./ --ignore .venv

 Requirements:
 - Python 3.9

+Dependencies Used:
 - Selenium
+- PyMongo

 Unofficial Requirements:
 - You can connect to the following sites: